Lord of the Rings Potatoes Three Ways: Boil ‘Em, Mash ‘Em, Stick ‘Em in a Stew

 MASH’EM

-Once mashed, I seasoned the potatoes with homemade salt from the Shire – which is actually just a 3:1 ratio of fine salt (fleur de sel) and Italian pizza seasoning.
-For my salt, I combined three tablespoons salt with a tablespoon of the Italian seasoning.
-Then I sprinkled this over the potatoes as desired.
+After mashing, it’s time to season.
+I used a homemade salt mix straight from the Shire—or, as we know it, a 3:1 ratio of fine salt to Italian pizza seasoning.
+Mix three tablespoons of salt with one tablespoon of Italian seasoning, then sprinkle this mixture over the potatoes as desired.

 STICK’EM IN A STEW